nhsconnect/prm-practice-migration/guide/07-post-go-live.md

 * Pharmacies

-* Third party software/system suppliers, for example DocMan or Apollo Scan for document scanning and management
+* Third party software/solution suppliers, for example DocMan or Apollo Scan for document scanning and management

-If you use any third party software as part of your clinical system, please be aware that reconfiguration work may be required by them now that the practice has migrated to the new clinical system.
+If you use any third party software as part of your clinical solution, please be aware that reconfiguration work may be required by them now that the practice has migrated to the new clinical solution.

 ## Data re-entry